turingschool/backend-curriculum-site/module3/projects/rails_engine/evaluation.md

 For the project eval, you should prepare a 10 minute presentation that clearly demonstrates each category of the below rubric.

 In the past, we had students record their presentation.
 This is not a requirement anymore.
-But, if you'd like to get an idea for what a good presentation might entail, you can take a look at these recorded presentations:
+But, if you'd like to get an idea for what a good presentation might entail, you can take a look at these recorded presentations (these students have given their permission for these to be shared):
 1. [Example 1](https://www.loom.com/share/44b0adf2a5b54be5bd4d02405e43c98b)
 2. [Example 2](https://www.loom.com/share/765f2cfbf4af49268cdee564e5d995db)